Regularity of the superstring supermeasure and the superperiod map: Introduction

 \section{Introduction}

-The moduli space of supercurves $\MM$ (of given genus $g$) has been studied in many papers, including \cite{CraneRabin1988, Deligne1987, DRS, LeBrunRothstein1988}, motivated by superstring perturbation theory, see \cite{Witten} for a recent account with references to the original literature.
-The space $\MM$ is a superstack of complex dimension $3g-3|2g-2$.
-The corresponding reduced stack $\MM_0$ is the moduli stack of pairs $(C,L)$, where $C$ is a usual smooth projective curve of genus $g$ and $L$ is a theta-characteristic on $C$ (also known as spin structure).
-The space $\MM_0$ (and hence $\MM$) has two components, which we call {\it even} and {\it odd}, that are distinguished by the condition that $L$ is even or odd.
+The moduli space of supercurves $\SS=\SS_g$ (of given genus $g$) has been studied in many papers, including \cite{CraneRabin1988, Deligne1987, DRS, LeBrunRothstein1988}, motivated by superstring perturbation theory, see \cite{Witten} for a recent account with references to the original literature.
+The space $\SS$ is a superstack of complex dimension $3g-3|2g-2$.
+The corresponding reduced stack $\SS_{\bos}$ (where ``bos" stands for ``bosonic") is the moduli stack of pairs $(C,L)$, where $C$ is a usual smooth projective curve of genus $g$ and $L$ is a theta-characteristic on $C$ (also known as spin structure).
+The space $\SS_{\bos}$ (and hence $\SS$) has two components, which we call {\it even} and {\it odd}, that are distinguished by the condition that $L$ is even or odd.

-In the first part of this paper we study the behavior of the superstring supermeasure on the even component $\MM^+$ of the moduli space of supercurves $\MM$ (the supermeasure vanishes on the odd component).
-The supermeasure is a priori only defined on a Zariski open subset of the moduli space where the corresponding theta-characteristic has no nontrivial section.
+In the first part of this paper we study the behavior of the superstring supermeasure on the even component $\SS^+$ of the moduli space of supercurves $\SS$ (the supermeasure vanishes on the odd component).
+Superstring perturbation theory is well-understood up to genus 2, see \cite{DHokerPhong2002-1,DHokerPhong2002-2}.
+In this case the supermoduli spaces are canonically projected, so that it is possible to first integrate the supermeasure over odd variables to get a measure on the moduli space of spin curves and a description in terms of classical geometry.
+In higher genus there is no projection to the reduced space \cite{DonagiWitten2012} but there is also an additional difficulty: the supermeasure is a priori only defined on a Zariski open subset of the moduli space where the corresponding theta-characteristic has no nontrivial section.
 E. Witten recently revisited and extended the study of the supermeasure in \cite{Witten-hol-str} and argued that the supermeasure actually extends smoothly to the whole moduli space for low genus, indicating potential difficulties starting at genus 11.

 Our main result is the regularity of this supermeasure for $g\le 11$ along the locus where the corresponding theta-characteristic acquires a section (see Theorem \ref{s5-thm}), confirming Witten's expectation.